bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-This JSON object (in bold green) is a JavaScript object encoded as a text string.
+This JSON object is a JavaScript object encoded as a text string.
 If we listen for cue events or if we read a WebVTT file as done in previous examples, we can extract this text content using the cue.text property.
 For example:

 <details>
-  <summary>Code extract!</summary>
+  <summary>JS code extract!</summary>

 ```
 1.  var videoElement = document.querySelector("#myvideo");